 Blood remains inside vessels, leading to further efficiency of substance transportation.
 The human circulatory system along with all other vertebrates works this way.

 The circulatory system of humans consists of the heart, the system of blood vessels, and blood.
+All these components together play an important role in the circulation of body fluids, hormones, and other substances.

 The heart is a muscular organ with a four-chambered structure, including two atria and two ventricles.
-It pumps the blood across the body parts.
+It pumps blood across the body parts.

 Various nodes and tissues present in the heart are the sinoatrial and atrioventricular nodes.
 These nodes give rise to impulses, which regulate the heartbeat.